serejandmyself/foundation-ceremony/foundation.md

 - Install the required apps and rights
 - Distribute tokens to addresses

-But, this requires a step by step setup with explanations and guidance, described below.
+This requires a step-by-step setup with explanations and guidance, described in this document.

 #### Agent
 The Agent app (or Aragon Agent) is an Aragon app that can be installed in any Aragon DAO.
 Its main feature is its ability to perform arbitrary calls to contracts.
 This means it can be thought of as the external interface of a DAO.
 In other words, it is a multi-signature ETH account owed by the DAO and represents the will of its shareholders.
 It allows the DAO to interact with contracts, manage names, buy digital land, make transactions, etc, without having to implement a custom application for each use case.